-Produce attention-getting research insights and preliminary design concepts for new casual dining clients.
+Produce attention-getting research and design concepts for new casual dining clients.

-Identify moments in a typical casual dining experience where the customer experience could be enhanced with technology to facilitate more meaningful social interactions.
+Identify moments for enhancement in the casual dining experience—especially to facilitate more meaningful social interactions.

-Address the challenges of how to effectively align the fine-tuned restaurant operation (front and back of house) with new customer-focused media experiences.
+Address operational challenges to effectively align the fine-tuned restaurant operation (front and back of house) with new customer-focused enhancements.

-I coordinated and executed a contextual research process to study prospect client restaurants and their customers over twelve weeks of interviews and observation at multiple sites, times of day, and social occasions (birthdays, happy hour, holidays).
+I coordinated and executed a contextual research process to study casual restaurant brands and their customers during two three-week periods of interviews and observation at different location types, times of day, and social occasions (birthdays, happy hour, holidays).

-I created a database of field notes, interviews, and site recordings and synthesized the data into specific insights for the experience designers and architects.
+I created a coded research database of field notes, interviews, and site recordings, and synthesized the data into specific insights for the experience designers and media architects.

-We produced several low-cost rapid prototypes, which we documented in media and renderings for client design documents and proposals.
+We produced several low-cost rapid prototypes for each category, which we documented in media and renderings for client design documents and proposals.

-We built a relationship with a leading casual dining corporation that generated design briefs tailored to concepts we proposed for in-store media architecture and digital brand platforms.
+We built research-driven relationships with category leaders in casual dining that generated design briefs for in-store media architecture and digital brand platforms.